In a Nutshell:

 My Picks for the Best Air Purifiers for Wildfire Smoke

-(And remember that any air filter is better than no air filter, so just make the best decision you can based on your needs, budget, etc.)
+(And again: remember that any air filter is better than no air filter, so just make the best decision you can based on your needs, budget, etc.)

 Below my recommendations, you’ll find a deep dive into what exactly to look for in a high-quality air filter and the health effects of wildfire smoke.